arackaf/micro-graphql-svelte/docs/README.md

 #### Hard Reset: Reload the query after any relevant mutation

-Let's say that whenever a mutation happens, we want to immediately invalidate any related queries' caches, and reload the current queries from the network.
-We understand that this may cause a book that we just edited to immediately disappear from our current search results, since it no longer matches our search criteria, but that's what we want.
+Let's say that whenever a mutation happens, we want to immediately invalidate any related queries' caches, and reload the current data from the network.
+We understand this may cause a book that we just edited to immediately disappear from our current search results, since it no longer matches our search criteria.

-The hard reload method that's passed makes this easy.
+The `hardReset` method that's passed makes this easy.
 Let's see how to use this in a (contrived) component that queries, and displays some books and subjects.

 ```svelte
 <script>